behu-kea/first-semester-java/lessons/week-05/1-monday.md

 ### Dice Guess

-Todays project-challenge is the game of dice-guess.
+Todays project is the game of dice-guess.
 In this game, the computer will roll an imaginary dice & the user will be guessing whether the dice is even or odd.

 In your study groups: